-This area is said to have received the presence of King Arthur.
+This area is said to have received the presence of King Alfred.

 These pages are about the 'Swanshurst Quarter', which included areas that have long been